 The MAcc program focuses on applicants who have a bachelor’s degree in accounting or the following course equivalents as determined by the department chair:

 Admission and Scholarship Application Process

-GMAT/GRE test requirements now waived for Summer 2020 and Fall 2020 start terms for all MAcc applicants.
+GMAT/GRE test requirements now waived for Summer 2021 and Fall 2021 start terms for all MAcc applicants.
 The MAcc program offers a cohort learning environment with start terms in summer or fall.
-Application materials include a resume, personal statement, two letters of recommendations, and official transcript(s) from your degree-granting institution(s).
+Application materials include a resume, personal statement, one letter of recommendation, and official transcript(s) from your degree-granting institution(s).

 Applicants with strong academic and/or professional backgrounds should apply early for scholarship consideration!
 Learn more about the admission process, scholarships, and assistantship positions for accepted students who have deposited.